boxed/hammett/README.rst

 Usage
 ------

-First :code:`pip install hammett`, then in your tests change :code:`import pytest` to :code:`import hammett as pytest`.
-Hopefully your tests now run!
+First install: :code:`pip install hammett`

+Then run hammett: :code:`python -m hammett`

+Hopefully it will run your entire test suite!

 hammett works with some pytest plugins, most notably pytest-django, at least for some projects.